-Jim’s subsequent short film, Passive Aggressive Dads, has been since been selected by over 20 festivals, including Sedona, Nantucket, Breckenridge, SOHO, and BFI London.
+Jim’s subsequent short film, Passive Aggressive Dads, has since been selected by 22 festivals, including Sedona, Nantucket, Breckenridge, SOHO, and BFI London.
 The film has also won 3 top awards, including Best Comedy (up against features) at the Beaufort International Film Festival.

 A Little History

-In 1993, Jim was slated to graduate from UMass Dartmouth with a brilliantly-chosen combined degree in Philosophy and Electronic Music Production.
+In 1993, Jim was slated to graduate from UMass Dartmouth with a impossibly-practical combined degree in Philosophy and Electronic Music Production.

 Without a clear career path, and some lingering spiritual aspirations, Jim was promptly recruited into a Buddhist, Computer Programming Cult.

 You read that right.

-Since then, Jim has been a Socially-Conscious Web Entrepreneur, run a quaint food Co-op, founded Wise Acre – a widely distributed all-natural frozen dessert company (which was wildly successful until it crashed and burned in 2008), and was an Instructional Designer at a local maritime college.
+Since then, Jim has been a Socially-Conscious Web Entrepreneur, run a quaint food Co-op, founded Wise Acre – a widely distributed all-natural frozen treat company (which was wildly successful until it crashed and burned in 2008), and was an Instructional Designer at a local maritime college.

 Feel free to get in touch: jimpicariello (at) gmail.com